 Anyway, I hope to serve you as best as I can by sharing how I structure my class and by showing what I include each unit to build this “conceptual snowball,” as I call it.

 Audrey has a BS from the University of Oregon in Applied Mathematics where she focused primarily on applications to economics and computer science, minoring in both.
-She also has a MAT from the University of Portland, and will be receiving her principal’s license from the University of Portland in June 2020.
+She also has a MAT from the University of Portland, and received her principal’s license from the University of Portland in June 2020.